 After being created, I could successfully login as the exploiter user with ultra secure password 123456.
 Easy peasy:

 How it works?

 Erlang (jiffy parse):

 For a given key, jiffy will store both values, but the JSON parser will save only the last one.
-This can be applied to an user object, for creating an admin user, like:
+This can be applied to a user object, for creating an admin user, like:

 curl -X PUT 'http://localhost:5984/_users/org.couchdb.user:exploiter'

-This works because for Erlang parser (jiffy) we are admin already, but for the JSON parser we have no privileges, so the crafted message passes and updates the database with the desired data like showed above at the duplicated keys example.
+This works because for the Erlang parser (jiffy) we are admin already, but for the JSON parser we have no privileges, so the crafted message passes and updates the database with the desired data shown above at the duplicated keys example.
 For authentication and authorization, the Erlang module is in charge for most of their logical processes, which gives free rain to exploit this security breach.